 MS Word does not provide this feature.
 Users need to save their data by pressing the Save button or Ctrl + S again and again in order to save their data.

-Google Docs provides you with the very basic word processing features.
-So if a user wants very basic document then he/she would be content with Google Docs.
+Google Docs provides you with very basic word-processing features.
+So if a user wants a very basic document then he/she would be content with Google Docs.

-But, if a user needs more of the word processing capabilities, then he would rather opt for MS Word as it has always been the master of all word processors undoubtedly.
+But, if a user needs more word processing capabilities, then he would rather opt for MS Word as it has always been the master of all word processors undoubtedly.

 MS Word allows us to choose from the various templates present in it.
 But, in addition to the pre-installed templates, users can even create templates of their own.

 On the contrary, in Google Docs users can choose from different templates it provides.
 But, users will require GSuite in order to get the ability to make and save their own templates.